Student Consumer Information

 Missing Student Notification Procedures

 JC’s has notification procedures for when a student residing in on-campus housing has been reported missing for more than 24 hours.
-The policy, procedures and related forms are available on JC’s Policy website and from the Office of Residence Life.
+The Missing Student Notification policy is available on Jackson College’s Policy and Procedures web page.

-Copyright Infringement, Computer Use & File Sharing Policy
+Copyright Infringement, Computer Use and File Sharing Policy

 JC’s Responsible Use policy is designed to provide students and employees with guidance about what is considered responsible use of JC’s information technology resources.
 All students and employees are expected to comply with all applicable copyright laws.
 Violations of copyright laws may result in employee and/or student disciplinary action in addition to possible civil and criminal penalties (see summary below).